This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Mirjam

-I (Abi) first met Mirjam as I joined her art classes in her stunning studio that is above the iconic Olympia Café and overlooking the local harbour.
-Her art classes have inspired our series of cards in our shop – watercolours I did in her class.
-And we also regularly sell artist’s work from the class in our shop.
-Mirjam also introduced me to Gracie who had worked with Mirjam in the past - Gracie now works in our shop and cooks our studio the most delicious Ayurveda meals – all learnt through Mirjam!
-She has since become a good friend and often helps with visual inspiration for our shop space.
+I (Abi) first met Mirjam as I joined her weekly art classes in her stunning studio that is above the iconic Olympia Café and overlooking the local harbour.
+Her art classes have inspired our series of cards in our shop – watercolours that I painted in her class.
+And we also regularly sell artist’s work from Mirjam's art classes in our shop.
+Mirjam also introduced me to Gracie who had worked with Mirjam in the past - Gracie now works in our shop and cooks our studio the most delicious Ayurvedic meals – all learnt through Mirjam!
+She has since become a good friend and often helps with her visual inspiration for our shop space.

 Please can you tell us a little bit about yourself